hieunch/posse/README.md

 The source codes of all routing algorithms are located in `Castalia/Castalia/src/node/communication/routing` directory.

-**Drawing and logging APIs in Castalia**
+## Drawing and logging APIs

 Belows are added APIs to Castalia to support drawing and debugging when developing new routing algorithms, use a method in drawing APIs will yield the equivalent drawing on client's app after submitting and receiving simulation result.

 	void debugLine(Point, Point, string color);
-- Draw a line segment between two point with given color
+  Draw a line segment between two point with given color

 	void debugCircle(Point, double, string color);
-- Draw a circle with given center, radius and color
+  Draw a circle with given center, radius and color

 	void debugPoint(Point, string color);
 - Draw a point in a given location and color